piperchester/vscode-theme-cents/README.md

 1. Done!

 To toggle the theme go to `Preferences > Color Theme > Cents`.
 Search for "**cents**" in the Extensions sidebar to reinstall.

+Note: if you're using the [Bracket Pair Colorizer](https://marketplace.visualstudio.com/items?itemName=CoenraadS.bracket-pair-colorizer) extension, that will take precedence over the theme.
+Don't be alarmed if you don't see your changes being propagated as expected.

 ### Contribute ♻️
 Want to improve Cents?
 It's super easy to.